-- Medicare Advantage Disenrollment Period: You can enroll in a Medicare Part D Prescription Drug Plan during this period if you want to drop your Medicare Advantage plan and return to Original Medicare.
-This period goes from January 1 to February 14 each year.
+- Medicare Advantage Open Enrollment Period: You can enroll in a Medicare Part D Prescription Drug Plan during this period if you drop your Medicare Advantage plan and return to Original Medicare.
+This period goes from January 1 to March 31 each year.

 Medicare Supplement enrollment